shyLesh001/Image-Classification-with-CNN/README.md

-Here’s the updated README file with the requested sections removed and an Acknowledgements section added:

----

 # Image Classification with CNN

 This project focuses on building a Convolutional Neural Network (CNN) for image classification using a dataset of images categorized into various classes.
 The project demonstrates how to preprocess image data, build a CNN model, train the model, and evaluate its performance.
 Additionally, it showcases the capability to predict the class of new unseen images.